-I’m really excited about the iPhone.
+I'm really excited about the iPhone.
 Finally a mobile device that looks great, tackles some serious UI problems with fresh ideas and sports a “real” operating system, made by the same house as the HW to boot (although the specs on that one are still nowhere to be found).
-They could’ve dropped the camera to maybe squeeze some extra batter life out of it, but nevermind.
+They could've dropped the camera to maybe squeeze some extra battery life out of it, but never mind.
 Got me excited about mobile app development again!
-A couple of things I didn’t quite get:
+A couple of things I didn't quite get:

 The mobile phone market - 952 million units.
 Yeah, but how many of those were actually smartphones?
 Hard to find any exact evidence, but Symbian reports shipping 37 mil units in 2006 and they're almost 73 % of the whole smartphone market.
 In other words, smartphones sell waaay less than digital cameras.
 Frankly, I'm quite surprised they'd let this kind of bug slip into the Keynote.